ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 <center> <h1>AI4Science Consortium</h1> </center>

-The AI4Science Laboratory is the center of a rapidly growing multidisciplinary consortium of students, researchers, and experts interested in the development and application of artificial intelligence tools for the analysis of scientific data.
+The AI4Science Lab is the center of a rapidly growing multidisciplinary consortium of students, researchers, and experts interested in the development and application of artificial intelligence tools for the analysis of scientific data.
 We keep each other informed about interesting